The Virtue of Humility

 Why is humility so essential to the Steps of recovery?
 Because “without some degree of humility, no alcoholic can stay sober at all” (12&12, S7, p.70).
 Furthermore, because “Nearly all A.A.’s have found, too, that unless they develop much more of this precious quality than may be required just for sobriety, they still haven’t much chance of becoming truly happy.
 Without it, they cannot live to much useful purpose, or, in adversity, be able to summon the faith that can meet any emergency" (ibid.).

 Why is humility so crucial to the Traditions?
-Because it is “an all-pervading spiritual quality” that enables us to weave “a protective mantle which covers our whole Society and under which we may grow and work in unity.”
-Therefore, “humility, expressed by anonymity, is the greatest safeguard that Alcoholics Anonymous can have” (p.
+Because it is “an all-pervading spiritual quality” that enables us to weave “a protective mantle which covers our whole Society and under which we may grow and work in unity.” (ibid., p.
 187).
+Therefore, “humility, expressed by anonymity, is the greatest safeguard that Alcoholics Anonymous can have” (ibid.).

-Thus, in Step 1, we surrender our pride and admit we lack the power over alcohol and over our lives that we pretended we had.
+Thus, in Step 1, we surrender our pride by admitting that we lack the power over alcohol and over our lives that we pretended we had.
 “Until he so humbles himself,” explains the 12&12, “his sobriety—if any—will be precarious.
 Of real happiness he will find none at all” (pp. 21-22).

-In Step 2, we humble ourselves and accept that we can’t fix ourselves, opening the way to a belief in a Power who is greater than ourselves and can restore us to sanity.
+In Step 2, we humble ourselves by accepting that we can’t fix ourselves, opening the way to a belief in a Power who is greater than ourselves and can restore us to sanity.
 “True humility and an open mind can lead us to faith,” the 12&12 affirms (p.
-33) on the basis of AA experience.
+33) linking humility with open-mindedness on the basis of AA experience.

 In Step 3, we come to a humble acknowledgment of our total dependence on this Power and make a decision to completely surrender our will and our life to it, God as we understood Him.